 These and its numerous other in-camera editing, shooting, and connectivity features make it a fairly complex camera that still offers easy point-and-shoot functionality for beginners, but may be more than pure photography-focused users need.
 But for new users looking for an all-in-one shooting and editing tool for remote and computer-free video and still production, it’s a great choice.
 It could be one of the best point-and-shoot cameras under $500.

-We preferred full-format or entry-level medium format digital cameras (DSLR) designed for high-performance at price points aimed at beginner and amateur photographers looking to purchase their first serious digital cameras.
+We preferred full-frame sensors or entry-level medium format digital cameras (DSLR) designed for high performance at a price range aimed at amateur and beginner photographers looking to purchase their first serious digital cameras.
 We favored cameras, similar to Kodak Step or Polaroid Snap, that were easy and intuitive to use but also included advanced features like optical zoom, and image stabilizing.

-We also liked cameras with removable optical and electronic viewfinders, touchscreen LCD displays, directional tilting, and high or medium rigidity with alloy bodies.
-We also favored modern features like back-illuminated sensors and ergonomic grips for comfortable, safe handling over long shoots, and interchangeable lens cameras or models with high modularity for upgrading.
+We also liked beginner cameras with removable optical and electronic viewfinders, touchscreen LCD displays, directional tilting, and high or medium rigidity with alloy bodies.
+We also favored excellent features like back-illuminated sensors and ergonomic grips for comfortable, safe handling over long shoots, and interchangeable lenses or models with high modularity for upgrading.

-Finally, we preferred DSLR cameras that created 16-bit images with a minimum of 20 megapixels that had excellent color fidelity, shadow detail, and dynamic range for producing lifelike images even after web compression.
+Finally, we preferred DSLR cameras that created 16-bit images with a minimum of a 20-megapixel sensor that had excellent color fidelity, shadow detail, and dynamic range for producing lifelike images even after web compression.
 We favored lenses, sensors, and processors with microscopic seals that are protected from dust, dirt, wind, and moisture even in the most extreme climates and situations, and which had good battery life for long, remote shoots.

 Best Digital Camera For Beginners Buyer’s Guide